Looking for Car Stereos?Start shopping

-The mounts for the MOMO tweeters are real works of art.
-The Mustang's stock MACH-460 system already had tweeters in the sail panels of the door, but Warren discarded these in favor of new, hand-built enclosures.
+The tweeter mounts Warren created are real works of art.
+The Mustang's stock MACH-460 system already had tweeters in the sail panels, but Warren discarded these in favor of new, hand-built enclosures.
 Starting with a base layer of birch, successive layers of fiberglass were built up into the proper shape, covered with black vinyl and installed in the factory location.
-The tweeters mount in perfectly and are at an ideal height for accurate stereo imaging.
-Very slick!
+The tweeters fit perfectly and are at an ideal height for accurate stereo imaging.

 Rear speaker Installation

-The rear deck speakers presented their own difficulties.
-The original 6"x8" speakers and MACH-460 amps were mounted onto a panel secured to the underside of the rear deck.
-Warren disconnected and discarded this original equipment.
-New mounting plates, constructed from 1/2" birch, were installed with the Polk MOMO components installed into the new cutouts.
+The rear deck speakers presented a few challenges.
+The original 6" x 8" speakers and MACH-460 amps were mounted on a panel secured to the underside of the rear deck.
+Warren disconnected and discarded this original equipment, then made 1/2" birch mounting plates to hold the Polk/MOMO components.

-The new panel and speakers fits snugly under the existing rear deck grilles.
-To ensure a clean look, the wood of the mounting panel was covered in black vinyl.
-Even a close inspection through the still-intact factory grilles doesn't reveal anything unusual.
-It looks stock, but sounds much better!
+The new panel and speakers fits snugly under the existing rear deck grilles, and the wooden mounting panels are covered in black vinyl.
+The result is an installation that looks stock, but sounds much better!

-The twin Solo-Baric 10" subs may look cozy in their custom-built black and yellow vinyl-covered box, but they turn fierce when the Power 1001bd amp juices them up with 1000 watts.
+The twin subs may look cozy in their black and yellow vinyl-covered box, but they turn fierce when the amp juices them up with 1000 watts.

 Installing the subs

-The choice of Solo-Baric L7 subwoofers for the Mustang was a smart one.
-The L7 subs are great performers that can pound hard and still supply deep, tight response in small enclosures — an important consideration with the limited space available in the trunk.
+The Kicker Solo-Baric L7 subwoofers pound hard and still supply deep, tight response in small enclosures — an important consideration with the limited space available in the Mustang's trunk.

-Warren chose a simple square shape for the sub boxes — strong and easy to build.
-The boxes are made from 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
+The simple, square enclosures are made using 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
 Boxes are usually made from MDF, but Warren found the birch to be very strong and dense, so box vibration wasn't a problem.
-Following Kicker's recommendations, each box is stuffed with a half pound of Polyfill.
+Following Kicker's recommendations, each box is stuffed with a half-pound of Polyfill.

-The vinyl -covered amp rack displays the Rockford Fosgate Power 851X and Power 1001bd amps behind a plexiglass panel.
+The vinyl -covered amp rack displays the Rockford Fosgate amps behind a plexiglass panel.
 Four 12-volt fans keep the box ventilated.

-Since the amps are sealed into a box, proper ventilation is essential.
-Warren drilled ventilation holes into the back of the amp enclosure and hooked up four 12-volt fans.
+The look is cool, but if the amps get hot, they're not going to work.
+Warren solved that problem by drilling ventilation holes into the back of the amp enclosure and installing four 12-volt fans.

-To get the best possible performance out of the Polk MOMO components, Warren did some clever tweaks.
+Warren added some clever tweaks to the Polk speakers.
 The components' crossovers have a Selectable Tweeter Output Level feature.
 For the front speakers, this is set to "0 dB," and in the back, to "-6 dB."
 Also, the "mid-range extension" switch on the front crossovers is set to "on."
 This allows more high frequencies to flow to the front woofers.
-The end result is a better imaging in the front end, since there are more high frequencies there.
+The result is a better imaging in the front end, since there are more high frequencies there.

-If you've checked out the photos of the vehicle, you may wonder where the XM antenna is.
-Although XM doesn't recommend it, Warren placed it on the back deck between the speakers.
-No problems with reception yet!
+If you've checked out the photos of the vehicle, you may wonder where the satellite radio antenna is hiding.
+Although XM doesn't recommend it, Warren placed it on the back deck between the speakers, which seems to have worked out fine.